WICG/pwa-url-handler/explainer.md

 A PWA matches a URL for URL handling if the URL matches one of the origin strings in `url_handlers` and the browser is able to validate that the origin agrees to let this app handle such a URL.

-`url-handlers` can contain an origin that encompasses requesting PWA's scope and also other unrelated origins.
+`url_handlers` can contain an origin that encompasses requesting PWA's scope and also other unrelated origins.
 Not restricting URLs to the same scope or domain as the requesting PWA allows the developer to use different domain names for the same content but handle them with the same PWA.
 See [this section](#web-app-to-origin-association) for how `url_handlers` requests can be validated with origins.
 Navigation redirection is not a good alternative with respect to offline scenarios.

+Note that the origin cannot be a [top-level domain](https://en.wikipedia.org/wiki/Top-level_domain) and must be a known domain.
+For example, `uk.co` and `unknowndomain` are not accepted.

 #### Wildcard Matching

 The wildcard character `*` can be used to match one or more characters.

 A wildcard prefix can be used in `url_handlers` origin strings to match for different subdomains.
-The prefix must be `*.` for this usage.
+The prefix must be `*.` and placed at the start of the specified origin for this usage.
 The scheme is still assumed to be https when using a wildcard prefix.
+Note that the requirement for the effective origin (i.e. what comes after the wildcard prefix) is the same as above.

-For eg. `*.contoso.com` matches `tenant.contoso.com` and `www.tenant.contoso.com` but not `contoso.com` .
+For eg. `*.contoso.com` matches `tenant.contoso.com` and `www.tenant.contoso.com` but not `contoso.com`; `*.uk.co` and `*.unknowndomain` are not accepted.
 There may be other ways of specifying a group of related origins such as [First Party Sets](https://github.com/krgovind/first-party-sets).
 This feature would not be necessary if there was a way to specify a multi-origin app scope with a similar matching pattern.

 ### web app to origin association

 Browsers must validate a handshake between a PWA and an origin to successfully register URL handlers.
 Origins can declare associations with specific web apps to complete this handshake.
-Web apps can be identified by their manifest URL currently before a [unique identifier](https://github.com/w3c/manifest/issues/586) is standardized.
+Web apps can be identified by their manifest URL currently before the [unique PWA identifier](https://github.com/philloooo/pwa-unique-id/blob/main/explainer.md) work is completed.
 An origin should be allowed to specify URL patterns to fine-tune URL paths for URL handling.

 We propose a platform-independent association json file format that origins could use for the handshake.

 #### web-app-origin-association file

-Example 1: web-app-origin-association file at both `www.contoso.com/web-app-origin-association.json` and `https://conto.so/web-app-origin-association.json` :
+Example 1: web-app-origin-association file at both `www.contoso.com/.well-known/web-app-origin-association` and `https://conto.so/.well-known/web-app-origin-association` :

 ``` json
 {